 The Farmer Veteran Fellowship Fund provides direct assistance to veterans in their beginning years of farming or ranching.
 The Fund does not give money directly to the veteran, but rather to a third party vendor for any items that make a critical difference in the launch of a young farm business.

-Since it began in April, 2011, the Fund has provided more than $1,000,000 to 150 fellows in more than 35 states.
-We hope to award more than $300,000 this year.
+Since it began in April, 2011, the Fund has provided more than $1,200,000 to 270 fellows in 40 states.
 Grants are awarded in the name of the foundation or corporation that has contributed to the Fund.
 2016 grants are being given through support from the Bob Woodruff Foundation, Newman’s Own Foundation, Prairie Grove Farms, Prudential Financial and Kubota Tractor Corporation.

 Demand for the Fund exceeds available funding, so we have developed an application process that opens once or twice a year.
 There is no guarantee of funding, but we work hard to find ways to help as many of those who apply as possible.
 The 2017 application period is open February 1, 2017 through March 20, 2017.
 All applications must be received prior to 5:30 P.M.
 PST on March 20, 2017.

 In addition to monetary awards, the Fellowship provides support in the form of guidance in production, business planning, and marketing.
 Awards are also made in the form of a scholarship to study for a career in agriculture at a college, university or farm-training program.